-This Health and Safety Plan is developed using the format and guidance specified in USEPA Publication 9285.1-03, PB92 - 963414, Standard Operating Safety Guides, June 1992.
-ESI will conduct hazardous materials removal and disposal service operations at Camp Minden, LA for the Louisiana LMD (LMD) in compliance with Occupational Safety and Health Agency (OSHA), Environmental Protection Agency (USEPA), Department of Defense (DOD), Bureau of Alcohol, Tobacco, Firearms and Explosives (BATFE), Louisiana State Police-LSP, Louisiana Department of Environmental Quality-LDEQ and Camp Minden rules and regulations.
-This Health and Safety Plan establishes the framework and elements for conducting ESI health and safety policy compliance on the hazardous materials removal and disposal service project.
+This ESI Health and Safety Plan is developed using the format and guidance specified in USEPA Publication 9285.1-03, PB92 - 963414, Standard Operating Safety Guides, June 1992.
+ESI will conduct thermal destruction of approximately 16 million pounds of M6 and CBI at Camp Minden, LA for the Louisiana Military Department (LMD) in compliance with Occupational Safety and Health Agency (OSHA) Environmental Protection Agency (USEPA), Department of Defense (DOD), Bureau of Alcohol, Tobacco, Firearms and Explosives (BATFE), Louisiana State Police-LSP, Louisiana Department of Environmental Quality-LDEQ and Camp Minden rules and regulations.
+This Health and Safety Plan establishes and describes the framework and elements for conducting ESI health and safety policy compliance on the thermal destruction of approximately 16 million pounds of M6 and CBI currently stored in approximately 90 magazines on Camp Minden owned by the LMD.